AnirudhPanda/Coursera-py-UOM/README.md

-# Coursera-py-UOM
+# Coursera-py-University-Of-Michigan
-All the assignments of the first course in python for everybody specialization by University Of Michigan
+All the assignments of the "python for everybody" specialization by University Of Michigan